 Trademark and Unfair Competition Litigation

 We have extensive experience counseling clients on trademark-related Internet and domain name matters that often arise in the digital age.
-We develop and conduct trademark and trade dress monitoring and policing programs in order to protect our clients’ brands.
 Our attorneys have conducted extensive protection campaigns against knock-offs and counterfeit products sold over the Internet for major companies.
-We also handle trademark oppositions and cancellations proceedings before the United States Trademark Trial and Appeal Board (TTAB), and in enforcing and defending trademark, trade dress, dilution, and unfair competition rights in litigation cases brought in various state and federal courts.
+We can assist clients in enforcing and defending trademark, trade dress, dilution, and unfair competition rights in litigation cases brought in various state and federal courts.

 - Knowledgeplex, Inc. v.
-Placebase, Inc., No. C08 04267 JF (RS) (2009), United States District Court, Northern District of California (copyright infringement/breach of contract/trademark infringement)
+Placebase, Inc., C08 04267 JF (RS) United States District Court, Northern District of California (copyright infringement/breach of contract/trademark infringement)

 - America Online, Inc. v.
 Tribal Voice, Inc., No. 99-20434-JW ENE, Northern District of California (trademark)

 - RPG Music International Limited and Gramophone Company of India Limited v.
-Ghazal International, Case No. C-99-20106SW PVT, Northern District of California (trademark cases)
+Ghazal International, Case No. C-99-20106SW PVT, Northern District of California (trademark)

 - DVS, Inc. v.
 C2 Microsystems, No. 1-06-CV-061760, Santa Clara County Superior Court